 - Support under Part VI of the Immigration and Asylum Act 1999

 - The Working Tax Credit 4-week run-on payment

-- If their family receives working tax credits and have annual gross earnings of no more than £16,190 per year
+- If their family receives Working Tax Credits and have annual taxable household income (as assessed by HMRC) of no more than £16,190 per year